Neuberger Berman Intermediate Municipal Fund Inc. (NBH) and Eaton Vance High Income 2021 Target Term Trust (NYSE:EHT) Comparison side by side | New Business Observer

-We will be comparing the differences between Neuberger Berman Intermediate Municipal Fund Inc. (NYSE:NBH) and Eaton Vance High Income 2021 Target Term Trust (NYSE:EHT) as far as profitability, analyst recommendations, institutional ownership, risk, dividends, earnings and valuation are concerned.
-The two businesses are rivals in the Asset Management industry.
+Neuberger Berman Intermediate Municipal Fund Inc. (NYSE:NBH) and Eaton Vance High Income 2021 Target Term Trust (NYSE:EHT) compete against each other in the Asset Management sector.
+We will compare them and contrast their institutional ownership, profitability, analyst recommendations, risk, dividends, earnings and valuation.

 Valuation and Earnings